 Table~\ref{tab:metallicity_all} summarizes the results for all stellar evolution models and metallicities.
-The metallicity corresponding to the lowest reduced $\chi^2$ identifies the best global fit (marked with $\ast$), while the lowest mean residual marks the best local fit (marked with $\dagger$).
+The metallicity corresponding to the lowest reduced $\chi^2$ identifies the best global fit (marked with an asterisk, $\ast$), whereas the lowest mean residual marks the best local fit (marked with a dagger, $\dagger$).
 All models favour super-solar metallicities, typically between +0.3 and +0.45~dex.
-MIST yields the best-fitting and most locally accurate solution at [M/H] = +0.45, PARSEC favors [Fe/H] = +0.48, and BaSTI supports a mildly super-solar composition around [Fe/H] = +0.30.
-The $\alpha$-enhanced solar-metallicity BaSTI model provides a significantly poorer fit, indicating that $\alpha$-enhancement does not improve the match to the observed RGBB or overall KLF shape.
+MIST yields the best-fitting and most locally accurate solution at [M/H] = +0.45; PARSEC favours [Fe/H] = +0.48; and BaSTI supports a mildly super-solar composition around [Fe/H] = +0.30.
+The $\alpha$-enhanced solar-metallicity BaSTI model provides a significantly poorer fit, indicating that $\alpha$-enhancement does not improve the match to the observed RGBB or overall LF shape.
 As mentioned in Section~\ref{sec:SFH}, only MIST and PARSEC include unresolved multiplicity and unresolved binaries, respectively.
 To confirm that this does not affect the metallicity analysis, we repeated the MIST fit at [M/H] = +0.30 without multiplicity.
 The resulting reduced $\chi^2$ and local residual (1.214 and 0.497) differ only marginally from the values obtained with multiplicity (1.190 and 0.486).
 This small change is within the uncertainties and does not influence the metallicity preference.

-Combining the preferred metallicities of the three stellar-evolution models, we adopt a characteristic value of $\langle \mathrm{[M/H]} \rangle = +0.41^{+0.07}_{-0.11}$, where the central value is the mean of the best-fit model metallicities, and the asymmetric uncertainties reflect the extrema of the model range (+0.48 and +0.30).
+Combining the preferred metallicities of the three stellar evolution models, we adopted a characteristic value of $\langle \mathrm{[M/H]} \rangle = +0.41^{+0.07}_{-0.11}$, where the central value is the mean of the best-fit model metallicities and the asymmetric uncertainties reflect the extrema of the model range (+0.48 and +0.30).
 This captures the systematic spread among models.
-Figure~\ref{Fig:klf_metallicityfits} shows the KLF fits for the MIST models in the tested metallicities, illustrating the sensitivity of the RGBB feature and the overall morphology of the KLF to metallicity variations.
-We also note the presence of the asymptotic giant branch bump at IB224 $ \sim $ 14, whose strength and position depend on metallicity and on the modelling of late evolutionary phases.
+Figure~\ref{Fig:klf_metallicityfits} shows the LF fits for the MIST models in the tested metallicities, illustrating the sensitivity of the RGBB feature and the overall morphology of the LF to metallicity variations.
+We also note the presence of the asymptotic giant branch bump at IB224 $ \sim $ 14, whose strength and position depend on metallicity and the modelling of late evolutionary phases.

 We also analysed the stars from \citet{feldmeier2020asymetry} and \citet{feldmeier2025} within the field.
 The median metallicity of this sample (about 50 stars) is $\mathrm{[M/H]}_{\rm spec} = +0.32^{+0.07}_{-0.06}$, with uncertainties estimated via bootstrap resampling.
 Combining this spectroscopic measurement with our photometric metallicity results yields a combined metallicity of $\langle \mathrm{[M/H]} \rangle_{\rm combined} = +0.35^{+0.07}_{-0.06}$, consistent with both methods and confirming a characteristic super-solar metallicity for the field.